RozhakXD/Facemash/README.md

 ### Disclaimer!

 I hope you read the laws that apply in each country.
-I am a developer not responsible if something happens that you want, all errors will be borne by **Facemash** users.
+I am a developer not responsible if something happens that you want, all errors will be borne by the script user.
 ##

 ```python